-All undergraduate, degree-seeking students who enrolled at Lander for the first time in fall 2015 and after are required to attend 15 events for which they receive a total of one semester hour of credit toward graduation as FALS 101.
-Students who enrolled at Lander prior to fall 2015 are required to attend 2 FALS-approved events for every 15 completed semester hours at Lander in order to earn one semester hour of credit toward graduation.
-(Students are not required to attend more than 15 FALS events.)
-Students may attend approved events scheduled on campus, and in the city of Greenwood.
+All undergraduate, degree-seeking students are required to attend 15 events for which they receive no credit hours toward graduation as FALS 101.
+Students are not required to attend more than 15 FALS events.
+Students may attend approved events scheduled on campus and in the city of Greenwood.
 Additionally, students may petition to have other off-campus events and exhibits approved as FALS events.